15th Strike Wing, Philippine Air Force: 1986–1987 Coup Attempts

 Between 1986 and 1987 several coup d’etats were launched against the Aquino Administration.

-In January 1987, Marcos loyalists simultaneously held a so-called “Military Exercise” at Villamor Air Base and Sangley Air Base.
+In January 1987, Marcos loyalists simultaneously held a colloquial “Military Exercise” at Villamor Air Base and Sangley Air Base.
 Several officers of the Wing were held at gunpoint at the Wing Operations Center, some were held hostage elsewhere.
 The coup attempt failed, before the day's end command and control of the Wing was restored.

 On 28 August 1987, another attempt to overthrow the Aquino Government was mounted.
-Again, 15th Strike Wing stood its ground to protect our national interests and integrity.
+Again, 15th Strike Wing stood its ground to protect Philippine national interests and integrity.
 At the height of the tension, at the time when rebel forces had control over TV 13 and GHQ building, two T-28Ds took off from Sangley Point and proceeded to Balara Relay Station and released deadly warnings at the vicinity of the area occupied by rebel soldiers.
-Then, later in the afternoon, the Tora-Toras struck with precision identified targets at Camp Aguinaldo.
+Later in the afternoon, the Tora-Toras struck with precision identified targets at Camp Aguinaldo.
 These events eventually led the rebels to raise the white flag, thus ending the coup attempt.

 In December 1989, 15th Strike Wing was one of the focal points of another coup attempt, which turned out to be the bloodiest.
 On 30 November 1989, coup plotters began occupying the Sangley Air Base, which was considered as their ace.
 By midnight, all aircraft were already under the control of the rebel soldiers.
 Other base facilities and vital installations also fell into their hands.
 By early morning of December 1, rebel pilots were already set to launch air strikes.
 In the first seven days of December, T-28Ds piloted by rebel pilots strafed Malacañang Palace grounds; they were in control of the skies.

 With Sangley Air Base under their control, the rebels had the upper hand.
 The government, on the other hand, realized the implications of this situation; so, 5th Fighter Wing was tasked to conduct persuasion flights.
 By the following morning, a flight of F-5 Freedom Fighters led by Major Danilo Atienza, conducted a persuasion flight over Sangley Air Base.
 But because the rebels were firm on holding their ground, the F-5 pilots were later directed to retake Sangley at all costs.
-And so air strikes were conducted, inflicting heavy damage on aircraft and facilities controlled by the enemy.
+As a response, air strikes were conducted, inflicting heavy damage on aircraft and facilities controlled by the enemy.
 Unfortunately, Major Atienza crashed after flames from the explosion of a fuel depot engulfed his F-5, killing him in the process.
 More than two years later, on 5 May 1992, the airfield of Sangley was renamed Major Danilo S Atienza Airfield pursuant to Republic Act 7429 in recognition of his gallantry and intrepidity.